KBheid/VanillaCrossover-Pixelmon-Addon-/README.md

   - This effect will be configurable as "*W* mon applies *X* effect every *Y* seconds for *Z* seconds"
 - Blaze ability provides periodic fuel to nearby furnaces.
 - Heatran will instant-smelt items in nearby furnaces occasionally.
-- Pokemon with the Cheek Pouch ability will have a very small storage (9 slots).
 - Some Pokemon that can be traded with to re-implement Piglin bartering.
 - Cramorant will fish occasionally (vanilla fishing rewards, but configurable)
 - Camerupt works as a (slow? but) mobile furnace with infinite fuel.